DatabricksDashboardInADay/DatabricksDashboardInADay/labs/Lab 2 - Data Modelling.md

 ### Define Dimensional Attributes

-1. Now that we have our joins defined, we can select, which dimensional attributes our Metric View should contain.
+1. Now that we have our joins defined, we can select which dimensional attributes our Metric View should contain.
 We can automatically select all attributes that exist by simply adding the table name as an expression which will add a array-column containing all attributes.
 However, this will bloat the model and add complexity that might not be helpful to end users.
 Instead you will select the product name by adding the follwing snippet:

 ```YAML
 dimensions: